 page in greek ελληνικά

-PHONETICS for MODERN and ANCIENT GREEK
+PHONETICS for MODERN GREEK

 I.P.A. = International Phonetic Alphabet